Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Pardaleodes

-An Afrotropical genus containing six species, five recorded from Uganda and three from Semuliki: Pardaleodes tibillus, P. sator and P. incerta.
+An Afrotropical genus containing six species, five recorded from Uganda and four from Semuliki: Pardaleodes tibillus, P. sator, P. incerta and P. bule.

 Pardaleodes incerta (male, upperside)